mganandraj/FluidHelloWorld/README.md

 npm run build
 ```

+Notes:

-NOTE: The react native runtime must have _nativePerformanceNow_ in _global_ for Fluid runtime to work correctly.
-Currently, i've added the following snipped to JSIExecutor.cpp in react-native to have it,
+1. The react native runtime must have _nativePerformanceNow_ in _global_ for Fluid runtime to work correctly.
+I've added the following snippet to JSIExecutor.cpp in react-native to have it,

 ```cpp
   runtime_->global().setProperty(